List of Arrow characters: Other versions

-Thompson also portrays the Earth-2 doppelgänger where she is married to the Earth-2 version of Malcolm Merlyn.
-She is then seen to be erased after a wave of the anti-matter destroys Earth-2.
+Thompson also portrays the Earth-2 doppelgänger of Moira, who is married to the Earth-2 version of Malcolm Merlyn.
+She is erased from existence after a wave of the anti-matter destroys Earth-2.

-Thompson also voiced Wellenreiters A.I. system in the crossover Crisis on Earth-X. She was Gideon's Earth-X equivalent aboard a timeship owned by the Dark Arrow and designed by Eobard Thawne.
+Thompson also voices Wellenreiters A.I. system in the crossover Crisis on Earth-X. She is Gideon's Earth-X equivalent aboard a timeship owned by Dark Arrow and was designed by Eobard Thawne.

 Quentin Lance

 Quentin Larry Lance (portrayed by Paul Blackthorne; main: seasons 1–6; guest: seasons 7–8) is a mayor, former police detective, captain, and deputy mayor, the father of Laurel Lance and Sara Lance, and former husband of Dinah Lance.
 Quentin has a grudge against the Queen family, blaming Oliver for Sara's apparent death.
 However, Quentin reconciles with Oliver after knowing Sara is alive and a vigilante, eventually joining Oliver's crusade.
-Quentin dies in the sixth season when Ricardo Diaz wounds him and becomes hospitalized.
-Shortly after, Quentin dies due to his brain not getting oxygen.
-The Monitor uses a mental déjà vu on Oliver to convince Oliver he can't save everyone when it comes to the different deaths of Quentin.
-After the Crisis, Quentin is alive after a timeline change.
+Quentin dies in the sixth season after being attacked by Ricardo Diaz.
+After the Crisis, the timeline is altered and Quentin survives.

 Other versions

 Blackthorne also portrays the Earth-X doppelgänger of the character during the Crisis on Earth-X crossover in which he is Sturmbannführer of the Nazi's paramilitary rank.
 On this Earth, Quentin had killed Sara after learning she was bisexual.
-He is also the father of the Earth-X version of Laurel, who is known as Siren-X.
+He is also the father of the Earth-X version of Laurel, known as Siren-X.

 An Earth-2 version of the character is mentioned several times by Black Siren, although this version is said to be deceased.

 Quentin Lance is based on the DC Comics character Larry Lance.